 If you have a closet full of the fancy stuff like heels, you've got options.
 Lightly used dress shoes can be donated to the Cinderella Project, a nonprofit that provides gowns and accessories for prom night to girls in need.
 Or, see if any of your friends and relations who wear your size is interested in doing a shoe swap.
 It's a great way to get rid of one pair of shoes while cheaply obtaining another.
 If those options don't work, check out Earth 911 for the nearest drop off donation center near you.

 Story by Jessica A. Knoblauch.
 This article originally appeared in Plenty in September 2008.
-The story was added to MNN.com in August 2009.
+The story was added to MNN.com.